owenmonroe/knowledge_periodicals_text_reuse/_mindoc_media/source1_image_3.md

 title: Image_№3_from_Source1
 media_type: image

-_title: The Penny Magazine, The Mocking-Bird
+_title: The Penny Magazine, The Mocking-Bird (page 1)
 description: An image of magazine page with two text columns.
 The column on the left features an article titled "The Mocking-Bird."
-creator: Charles Knight, The Society for the Diffusion of Useful Knowledge
+creator: The Society for the Diffusion of Useful Knowledge
 _date: 1833
 rights: Public Domain
 type: Text